masstamike/masstamike.github.io/index.md

 # About
-Michael Sawyer is a ten year veteran of the Cyber Security industry.
-After graduating CSU, Chico where he studied Computer Science with a minor in Mathematics, he went on to complete an extended internship with Hewlett-Packard, became a DevOps Engineer at Veeva Systems and after a couple years, transitioned to become a Security engineer.
+Michael Sawyer is a ten+ year veteran of the Cyber Security industry.
+After graduating CSU, Chico where he studied Computer Science with a minor in Mathematics.
+He went on to complete an extended internship with Hewlett-Packard, became a DevOps Engineer at Veeva Systems and after a couple years, transitioned to become a Security engineer.
 Following Veeva Systems, Michael worked for an IoT startup, where he gained experience working with MQTT, embedded systems,